steelbrain/steelbrain.github.io/_posts/2016-04-15-how-i-debug-node-js.md

 denode `which browserify`
 ```

+#### What's awesome about this?

+0. You can click and expand on deep nested objects
+0. You can profile your apps for memory leaks and CPU time
+0. You can set breakpoints on the fly
+0. You can update running code from dev tools
+0. Basically, all the awesomeness of Chromium Dev Tools

+#### What's the side effect?

+0. Not having the ability to execute it over a network or VM, theoretically you could do X forwarding but it would get too slow and painful

 ---

 That's what I use to debug my Node.js app, let me know what you think of it in the comments below.